AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

    - **Operation** - `matches RegEx`

-      To learn more, see [Regex and CSS selector operators][9] in Tag Manager Help.
+      To learn more, see [Regex and CSS selector operators](https://support.google.com/tagmanager/answer/7679109) in the Google Tag Manager Help.

    - **[!UICONTROL Value]** - `checkout/success.*`